itspriddle/itspriddle/README.md

 I mainly program in PHP, Ruby, and Bash.
 My CV is at [priddle.net][3].
 I also write a bit over at [josh.fail][1] and I hack a bit here on [GitHub][2].

-These days I'm Co-Founder and Director of Software Development at [BuiltFast][4], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.
+These days I'm Co-Founder and VP of Software Development at [BuiltFast][4], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.
 We believe that great hosting is still possible, and we're excited to prove it.

 [1]: https://josh.fail/
 [2]: https://github.com/itspriddle